Bioinspired Communication & Ethics

 # Lecture Key Topics

-6 AI in the Research Enterprise AI history, hypothesis generation debate, AI detection failure
+5 AI in the Research Enterprise AI history, hypothesis generation debate, AI detection callback

 📝 Running Assignments